[Updated for the 'Winter Economy Plan' announced by the UK's finance minister (the Chancellor) on 24 September 2020]

 What can we learn from the revenue-raising measures introduced after the 2008 financial crisis?

 Income tax increases for higher rate taxpayers featured in the UK government’s response to the 2008 financial crisis, but may be less palatable now.
-At Budget 2009 it was announced that an additional rate of income tax of 50% (since reduced to 45%) would apply to income over £150,000, and that the income tax personal allowance would be restricted for those with income over £100,000.
+At Budget 2009 it was announced that an additional rate of income tax of 50 per cent (since reduced to 45 per cent) would apply to income over £150,000, and that the income tax personal allowance would be restricted for those with income over £100,000.
 However, in their manifesto for the 2019 general election, the Conservatives committed not to raise the rates of income tax (or indeed the rates of NICs or VAT), which would make the politics of such tax increases challenging.

 The rates of employee, employer and self-employed NICs were also all increased in April 2011; and the Chancellor has indicated that a revenue-raising move could be to align the rates of NICs for self-employed people with the higher rates for employees (a reform that has often been mooted, but never previously had sufficient political support to proceed).
 But increases in the NICs rates would breach the Conservatives’ manifesto commitments; and as mentioned above, it may be that in the short term, the government is more inclined to reduce employer NICs rates as a fiscal stimulus measure.